-If you are using the InfiniBand interconnect, you must ensure that one of the supported InfiniBand software stacks are installed.
-These include Voltaire ibhost or Gridstack software packages and the OpenFabrics Enterprise Distribution (OFED) software provided with SGI ProPack 5 SP2 (or later) on SGI Altix XE and SGI Altix ICE systems and SGI ProPack 5 SP3 (or later) on SGI Altix 4000 series systems.
+If you are using the InfiniBand interconnect, you must ensure that one of the supported InfiniBand software stacks is installed.
+These include the OpenFabrics Enterprise Distribution (OFED) software provided with SGI ProPack 5 SP2 (or later) on SGI Altix XE and SGI Altix ICE systems and SGI ProPack 5 SP3 (or later) on SGI Altix 4000 series systems.